Economy of Jersey: Textiles

 The textile industry became a popular export industry for islanders, particularly women.
-In fact, the trade became so popular that in 1608 the States had to ban knitting during harvest and vraicing season.
+In fact, the trade became so popular that in 1608 the States had to ban knitting during harvest and vraicking season.
 This industry connected rural Jerseymen to the wider global economy.
 The knitting of woollen garments was a thriving industry for Jersey during the 17th and 18th centuries.
 The knitting industry died sometime after 1750.

 Ship building

 Jersey was the 4th largest ship building area in the 19th century British Isles.
 See History of Jersey.

 Historical exchange rates

 Jersey pounds per US dollar - 0.55 (2005), 0.6981 (January 2002), 0.6944 (2001), 0.6596 (2000), 0.6180 (1999), 0.6037 (1998), 0.6106 (1997); the Jersey pound is at par with the British pound.

 Fiscal policy

 Jersey is fiscally independent from the UK.
 UK public money is not ordinarily spent in the island, and Jersey residents do not pay tax or national insurance contributions to HMRC.
 As the UK is responsible for Jersey's defence and international representation, the cost of Jersey to the British taxpayer could be seen at around £55 million, though this is a notional cost; it is unlikely that, if Jersey were independent, that money would be saved on costs to the armed forces.
 The States make, upon agreement with Westminster, a contribution to the costs of its relationship in the form of a territorial army on the island.